 One of the key milestones was founding Agripremium, a business that started as a small catering company and evolved into a successful agricultural enterprise.
 A major achievement has been acquiring 5 hectares of land, which has allowed the team to scale operations in goat breeding and organic vegetable farming.
 Another achievement is the launch of a community gardening programme that trains unemployed individuals in backyard farming.
 This initiative has empowered people to produce their own food and generate income — something that aligns deeply with values of sustainability and community upliftment.
 Industry recognition and awards for contributions to agriculture have been another proud moment, affirming the impact of this work.
 These milestones have demonstrated the importance of perseverance, adaptability and staying rooted in purpose.

-The strong, purpose-driven women who rise above challenges to make a lasting impact in their communities — especially those in agriculture and entrepreneurship.
-Their resilience and ability to lead with compassion inspire meaningful change.
-One of the biggest influences has been my sister, who taught the value of hard work, humility and caring for others.
-Her unwavering belief provided the courage to pursue dreams, even when the path was uncertain.
-Mentors from various entrepreneurship and development programmes have also been instrumental.
-Their guidance helped refine the vision for Agripremium, strengthen the business model, and build confidence.
-They reinforced the importance of leadership grounded in service and have contributed significantly to growth as a businessperson and changemaker within the community.
+I admire strong, purpose-driven women who rise above challenges to make a lasting impact in their communities — especially those in agriculture and entrepreneurship.
+Their resilience and ability to lead with compassion inspire me deeply.
+One of my biggest influences has been my sister, who taught me the value of hard work, humility and caring for others.
+Her unwavering belief in me gave me the courage to pursue my dreams, even when the path was uncertain.
+I have also been fortunate to have mentors through various entrepreneurship and development programmes who believed in my vision for Agripremium.
+They helped me refine my business model, build confidence and understand the value of leadership grounded in service.
+These mentors have played a crucial role in helping me grow not only as a businesswoman but as a changemaker in my community.